FreyaLitto/MemoryCardGame/README.md

 # MemoryCardGame
 Memory Card Game is designed for entertaining, spending the time training your memory and relaxing online, one of the simpliest games which fits both children and adults.
 The rules are very simple.
 You can see cards with hidden pictures, and the goal is to find the matching pair as quicly as possible.
 You can open only two cards at once.
 If the pair matches, there is additional attempt, if no, another person may try his/ her chance.
 Also you may play with yourself only, as this simple yet effective game traines your memory and develops attention to details.

+Creating this game I used HTML, CSS and Java Script.

 ## Starting a game

 ![image](https://github.com/FreyaLitto/MemoryCardGame/assets/58091932/6f3eae0f-333b-4a37-a542-16bd39ebc84f)